3FramesLab/flutter_card_scanner/README.md

 # Card Scanner

-A Flutter project that scan the credit/debit cards.
+A Flutter App that scan the credit/debit cards.

 ## Getting Started